 Saint Rafqa's Convent

-From the beginning, then, this monastery which bore the name of Saint Joseph ad-Dahr, was intended for the nuns.
-On October 22, 1897, Patriarch John Haj confirmed the pious legacy.

-During the same year the monastery was given to the Order.
+From the beginning, this monastery, which bore the name of Saint Joseph ad-Dahr, was intended for the nuns.
+On October 22, 1897, Patriarch John Haje confirmed the pious legacy and the monastery was given to the Order.

-On November 3, 1897, six nuns from the Monastery of Saint Simon Stylites, al-Qarn, were transferred to the new monastery of Saint Joseph, among them Sister Ursula doumit, sister of Father Ignatius, and Sister RAFQA Shubuq ar-Rayyes (Saint RAFQA) of Himlaya.
+On November 3, 1897, six nuns from the Monastery of Saint Simon the Stylites, al-Qarn, were transferred to the new monastery of Saint Joseph, among them were Sister Ursula Doumit, sister of Father Ignatius, and Sister Rafqa Shubuq al-Rayees (Saint Rafqa) of Himlaya.
 The Order then declared the monastery canonically erected.